 How is breast cancer detected?

-We recommend that women ages 40 and older receive annual mammograms.
-If you are at increased risk for breast cancer due to family history or have had chest radiation for other conditions during your lifetime, talk to your health care provider about having a breast cancer screening test before age 40.
+The U.S. Preventive Services Task Force (USPSTF) recommends that women between the ages of 40 and 74 who are at average risk for breast cancer get a screening mammogram every two years.
+If you are at increased risk for breast cancer due to family history or have had chest radiation or if you have other risk factors that put you at increased risk for breast cancer, talk to your health care provider about having a breast cancer screening test before age 40.

-There are several methods of diagnostic imaging used to screen for breast cancer, including:
+There are several methods of imaging used to screen for breast cancer, including:

-Tomosynthesis: Radiologists perform both a 3D and 2D mammogram simultaneously, so the duration of the exam doesn’t increase.
-Tomosynthesis allows the radiologist to view “slices” of the breast tissue for improved detection of breast cancer.
+- Digital Breast Tomosynthesis (DBT): A type of mammography in which a machine takes multiple X-ray images of the breast from different angles.
+DBT allows the radiologist to view “slices” of the breast tissue for improved detection of breast cancer.

 How is cervical cancer detected?

 Women are screened for cervical cancer with the Pap test and/or a Human Papillomavirus (HPV) test.
 They should talk to their doctor about when they should begin screening, how frequently they should be screened, and which screening tests are appropriate for their situation.

 The USPSTF recommendations for cervical cancer screening are as follows:

 - Women ages 21 to 29: A Pap test every three years.